biswajitdasme/automationpractice/README.md

 ## Installation

 1. Check your chrome version.
-Go to addressbar and paste and enter this
+Go to addressbar of Chrome browser, paste and enter this

 ```sh
 chrome://version/